AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## DataSeries
 ### Description
-Data series is a [*DataSeries*][*Data series*] that can contain a double value for each bar.
+Data series is a [*DataSeries*](#dataseries) that can contain a double value for each bar.
 The number of elements in this series corresponds to the exact number of bars within the charts.

 Data series for double values are the data series most commonly used for indicators.